binello7/swisssmartfarming/README.md

 Most of the code is compatible with `python3`.
 However, some code that needs to run on `Ubuntu 14.04` was written in `python2`, to ensure full-compatibility.

 The script `setup.bash` should perform all of the needed setup.
-This has to be run with the following three options:
+This has to be sourced (`source setup.bash`) with one of the following three options:
 1. `--all`
 2. `--py2`
 3. `--py3`